 Have more questions?
 Read our FAQ, or Talk with us

 • Explore East Greenland aboard the Byr, a spacious 25-m (82-ft) ketch-rigged charter boat built for sailing the northern seas.
-There are four 2-4-person cabins hosting a total of 12 bunks, along with two shared toilets, a shower, a laundry room, and a cozy saloon that’s just perfect for post-adventure relaxation.
+You will sleep in a four-people bunk bed room.
+The boat features two shared toilets, a shower, a laundry room, and a cozy saloon that’s just perfect for post-adventure relaxation.

 Cozy saloon on Byr sailboat with a wooden dining table and all-around blue booth